Industry [M-R]

 Madgwick Hall was built in 1965, well before the Union Courtyard complex (behind which it is now situated) and subsequently catered for most student entertainment activities.
 It had become necessary to build the hall as the university by 1958 had grown to more than 500 internal and 800 external students.
 The hall later served as an alternative to the Arts Theatre during the late 1960s and early to mid-1970s and for more than three decades was used as an examination hall.
 Although musical performances have continued to be held there (more often classical or acoustic music), it was largely superseded in 1973 by the much larger Great Hall (now Lazenby Hall) and later by the UNE Bistro.

-One of the best known Australian performers to play Madqwick Hall during the 1970s was Ross Ryan (best known for his hit “I am Pagasus”).
+One of the best known Australian performers to play Madqwick Hall during the 1970s was Ross Ryan (best known for his hit “I am Pegasus”).
 Ryan’s support act was the Boorolong Bush Band (10 June 1978).
 Ryan returned to the University two years later and played the same venue (30 April 1980).
 Jeannie Lewis (left) is also believed to have played Madgwick Hall on at least two occasions – the first in 1974 with Margaret Roadknight (ca. Apr/May) and again in 1976 with Ward and Johnson (21 Mar.)
-Other performers known to have play the venue include melbourne-based progressive/fusion outfit McKenzie Theory (25 Ap.
+Other performers known to have play the venue include Melbourne-based progressive/fusion outfit McKenzie Theory (25 Ap.
 1974); US singer/songwriter Jesse Winchester (22 Sept.
 1975); and classical guitarist/folk performer Claude Akire (14 Aug.
 1976).

 Madgwick Hall was also used on occasions for university entertainments and events.
 In 1973, for example, the Socialist Action Movement (S.A.M.) organised the People’s Incredible Folk Rock Concert.
 Featuring an array of local groups and musicians the concert was held on 12 October.
 Key organisers of the event were Adrian Shackley and Rod Noble.

 Source: Jenny Crew, “UNE Union.”
 Afterthoughts 7.2.
 Oct.
 (1999), p.
-6. Images: Jeannie Lewis/Ward and Johnson, Neucleus 17 Mar.
+6. Images: Top photo by Clay Djubal (2010) • Jeannie Lewis/Ward and Johnson advertisement, Neucleus 17 Mar.
 (1976), p.
-17 • People’s Folk Rock Concert, Neucleus 9 October (1973), p.
+17 • People’s Folk Rock Concert advertisement, Neucleus 9 Oct.
+(1973), p.
 12 • Ross Ryan advertisement, Neucleus 31 May (1978), p.
 8.

 NEUCLEUS